NikitaGahoi/CitiBike_Challenge/README.md

 ### Peak Hours and Weekday Analysis

-There are two types of users of CitiBike, one who has taken an annual subscription refered as **Memeber** and the other that use the service occasionally and therefore are **Casual** riders.
-The dashboard represent statistics about the user type.
+This analysis was performed to understand the usage of CitiBikes by hours,weekdays and memeber type.
 Following conclusions can be drawn from this analysis:
--  Members constitute the majority of CitiBike users, accounting for approximately 80.45% of all rides, while casual riders contribute to the remaining 19.44%.
+-  Weekdays see peak CitiBike usage at 8 am and 5 pm, primarily by members.
+The average trip duration at these hours is approximately 11.5 minutes.
+This pattern holds throughout the week, indicating members rely on CitiBike for their daily office commute.
--  Despite notable differences in the average trip duration between members and casual riders, both groups cover an equal average distance of one mile per ride.
+-  Members favor weekdays, while weekends are preferred by casual riders.
+This underscores the recurring observation that members predominantly rely on CitiBike for their daily work commute.
--  Number of bike trips in Summer is the highest followed by spring and winter
+-  Members favor commuting at 8 am and 5 pm, aligning with standard work hours, while casual riders prefer the timeframe from noon to 7 pm,  indicating a more flexible usage pattern during the later part of the day.

 ![image](https://github.com/NikitaGahoi/CitiBike_Challenge/assets/136101293/a1e34b97-f3bb-4cc0-b356-7b87b1bdacc2)